-LinkAges helps students engage with the elderly community in Oxford and the issues facing an ageing population
+LinkAges helps people engage with older people in the Oxford community and the issues facing an ageing population.

 Around Oxford City

-Come along to Dementia Daybreak day centre in North Oxford to join in with the guests' activities, which may include word puzzles, crafts or reminiscence.
+Come along to Dementia Daybreak to join in with the guests' activities, which may include word puzzles, crafts or reminiscence.
 They're really keen on finding any musical or artistic people to help with running activities too!

 Computers, tablets and smart phones are great ways for older people to stay connected with friends, families and their communities, but many people lack basic IT skills.
 Come along to help teach these skills in regular classes run by the Oxford 50+ Network.